 4. The overall purpose of the Committee shall be:-

-4.1 to ensure that the Company’s accounting and financial policies and controls are proper and effective;
+4.1 to ensure that the Company’s accounting and financial policies and controls and its risk management systems are proper and effective;

 4.2 to ensure that internal and external auditing processes are properly co-ordinated and work effectively; and